sandwich-coder/CubeDimAE/README.md

 ## 3. Motivation

 Autoencoder's reconstruction performance drops drastically under the dataset's underlying complexity, which means the optimal size of the bottleneck is the dataset's intrinsic dimension.
-It was desirable to guess that value without trial-and-errors.
+It was desirable to guess that value without trial-and-error.

 <div align="center">